Amish Tripathi: Broadcaster

-Amish began his career as a documentary host with Warner Bros Discovery programme, Legends of the Ramayan with Amish.
+Amish began his career as a documentary host with Warner Bros Discovery programme, Legends of the Ramayana with Amish.
 This programme, produced by Wide Angle Films, won the Digital Reinvent award for Best Documentary.
-Amish also hosted an episode on Faith for the Warner Bros Discovery documentary series The Journey of India, with co-host Amitabh Bachchan, where Amish paid homage to India’s diversity of faiths.
+Amish also hosted an episode on Faith for the Warner Bros Discovery documentary series The Journey of India, with co-host Amitabh Bachchan, where Amish paid homage to India's diversity of faiths.